 Component 6: Helm Charts Offline

-ChartMuseum provides a Helm repository API:
+ChartMuseum speaks the Helm repository API:

 # Push charts to local museum when connected